ahmedbham/drupal-on-azure-container-apps/README.md

     * `drupalDbUser` - The MariaDB server user name from the previous step.
     * `drupalDbPassword` - The MariaDB server password from the previous step.
     * `drupalDbName` - The MariaDB server database name from the previous step.
+    * `minReplicas` - The minimum number of replicas for the container app.
+    * `maxReplicas` - The maximum number of replicas for the container app.

 ```bash
 chmod +x update-yaml.sh